Watching Squid Game on Netflix? Change this subtitle setting immediately

-Safe to say, a lot of people are watching Squid Game.
-The South Korean survival drama is Netflix's most successful non-English language show.
+Safe to say a whole lot of people are watching Squid Game.
+The South Korean dark survival drama is Netflix's most successful non-English language show.
 According to Netflix boss Ted Sarandos, the horror featuring deadly children's games is on its way to overtaking Bridgerton as Netflix's biggest show ever.

 Here's the sting.
 Some viewers have noticed significant differences in the Korean-to-English translations.
 Depending on your Netflix settings, your English subtitles might lose something in the translation, to the point of being downright "bad" and changing the show's meaning, according to one viewer.